Quiz Lady: Production

 In October 2020, it was announced that an untitled comedy film was in development at Netflix, with Jen D'Angelo writing the screenplay, and Sandra Oh and Awkwafina starring.
+D'Angelo derived the game show idea from her brother's experiences trying to appear on Jeopardy!; In May 2026, her brother Chris became a Jeopardy! contestant and multi-game champion.

 In December 2021, Netflix reportedly left the film, and the rights were acquired by 20th Century Studios.
 Jessica Yu was also set to direct.
 Will Ferrell and Jessica Elbaum were to produce the film under their Gloria Sanchez Productions banner with Artists First; Alex Brown served as an executive producer.
 Sarah Shepard oversaw the film for 20th Century.

 Principal photography began on June 7, 2022, and was expected to last until July 22 of that year, with filming taking place in Los Angeles and New Orleans.
 By the beginning of production, Holland Taylor, Jason Schwartzman, Tony Hale, and Ferrell were revealed to star in the film.
 On September 9, 2023, it was revealed that actor Paul Reubens (who died on July 30, 2023) would posthumously appear as himself in a cameo.